 If I’m making the sweeter chocolate buttercream, I don’t need to add as much of the extra cream as I would with the dark chocolate buttercream.
 This also depends on the season and ambient temperature.
 In the summer, I may not need any more cream because the butter will be softer and I won’t need more liquid to get a softer consistency.
 But in the winter, I may add the extra cream.

-I used Callebaut cocoa powder to make this chocolate frosting.
+I used Callebaut cocoa powder to make this chocolate buttercream frosting.
 Callebaut cocoa powder is a dutch process cocoa powder.
 If you’re using a supermarket cocoa powder, PLEASE do measure the cocoa powder to get the best results.
 And if you prefer using cup measurements, be conservative with how much cocoa powder you add.
 1 cup of gourmet cocoa powders like Callebaut or Valhrona weighs less than 1 cup of supermarket brand cocoa powders like Nestle or Hersheys.

 This really is the BEST chocolate frosting!
 You may need to grab a spoon because it’s inevitable that you’ll be licking chocolate frosting off the back of it! 🙂 And it’s even better on cakes.